francescacavallo/francescacavallo/README.md

 ## Hi there 👋

-I'm a  data scientist in healthcare 🫀
+Data scientist in healthcare 🫀 Currently a Research Associate in the Department of Epidemiology and Biostatistics at the Imperial College School of Public Health.

 <!--